protonon/tsaraisa/README.md

 **Known problems**
 * When using low resolutions, sign detection range is very low.
-* Sometimes FLANN-algorithm results in "Assertion Failed" or "Unsupported format or combination of formats" error and returns lots of false positives.
 * Cascades were trained fastly so not as good as could be.

 Licence